zushenyan/ds-algo/data-structure/heap(priority-queue)/README.md

 index 0 1 2 3 4 5 6
 value 9 8 7 6 5 8 n

-However since we have to main its heap invariant, we have to bubble the 8 up until the invariant is met.
+However since we have to maintain its heap invariant, we have to bubble the 8 up until the invariant is met.
           9 (0)
         /    \